Terry Gerratana

-Theresa Bielinski Gerratana is an American politician who was formerly a member of the Connecticut State Senate, serving from 2011 to 2019.
+Theresa Bielinski Gerratana is an American politician and former member of the Connecticut State Senate, where she represented the 6th district from 2011 to 2019.
 She was first elected in a special election on February 22, 2011, to represent the citizens of New Britain, Berlin and Farmington.
 In November 2014, Gerratana was reelected by her constituents to serve a third term.
 She served as co-chair of the Public Health Committee and vice-chair of the Government Administration and Elections Committee.

-Gerratana first served in the Connecticut General Assembly as a member of the state House of Representatives for ten years, from 1993 to 2003.
+Gerratana first served in the Connecticut General Assembly as a member of the House of Representatives for ten years, from 1993 to 2003.
 During her time in the House, Gerratana served as co-chair of the Human Services Committee.

 Gerratana left her role in the Senate to join the Office of Health Strategy after being nominated by Governor Ned Lamont in 2019.